128technology/docs/docs/single_conductor_install.md

 ## Initial Boot and NMTUI

 When the system boots from the Interactive Installation work flow, the system prompts you to configure initial Linux Networking before the Initializer is started.
+By default, all interfaces are disabled; at least one must be enabled to allow administrative access to the Conductor GUI, and for the routers to reach the Conductor.

 ![128T NetManager TUI Start](/img/Initializer_Serial0.png)